-Wording of the 2013 Compliance Statement
+Wording of the 2015 Compliance Statement

-In conformity with Section 161 of the German Stock Corporation Act (AktG), the Executive Board and Supervisory Board of Viscom AG declare that the recommendations by the Government Commission on the German Corporate Governance Code have been and are being complied with.
-The Executive Board and Supervisory Board of Viscom AG are also committed to ensuring future compliance.
-Only the following recommendations have not been and will not be followed:
+In conformity with section 161 of the German Stock Corporation Act (AktG), the Executive Board and Supervisory Board of Viscom AG declare that the recommendations by the Government Commission on the German Corporate Governance Code have been and are being complied with.
+The declaration has been made permanently available to the public on the company's website.
+The following recommendations have not been and will not be followed: